-Switzerland is far richer in culture and traditions than the typical chocolate, cheese and luxury watches that tourists love.
-To truly feel at home in a country, expats often try to immerse themselves in the culture of their new country – and there is no better way than getting to know Swiss tradition… and participating!
+Switzerland is far richer in culture and traditions than the typical chocolate, cheese, and luxury watches that tourists love.
+To truly feel at home in a country, expats should immerse themselves in the culture of their new country.
+There’s no better way than getting to know traditions in Switzerland by participating!

 Learn the significance of bears in Bern

 Most tourists know to check out the bear park in the eastern part of Bern.
 Few know why the bear became a symbol of the city.